developercamp/devcamp18/README.md

 # Timetable

 We are going to provide a timetable.
+Even for mobile Devices – check out [developercamp.io/timetable](https://developercamp.io/timetable).
 Stay tuned!

 Freitag